mdickinson/rounders/README.md

-# Rounder
+# Rounders

-The `rounder` package extends the functionality provided by Python's built-in [`round`](https://docs.python.org/3/library/functions.html#round) function.
+The `rounders` package extends the functionality provided by Python's built-in [`round`](https://docs.python.org/3/library/functions.html#round) function.
 It aims to provide a more complete and consistent collection of decimal rounding functionality than is provided by the Python core and standard